HenriquePinheiro12/VanillaJS-Cronometer/README.md

 ***

 ## About the project💻
 This is a project I´ve made to practice my JS and logic skills.
 It focuses on manipulating DOM elements and working with functions.
+A good part of my learning on this project was this about pop-up message I´ve included
 Hope to improve anything when I find it possible!

 [- Visit host!]()